matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

 **Ingress**

-- Nginx ingress.
+- NGINX Ingress.
 - **ingress-nginx** - A community project.

 ```
 https://github.com/kubernetes/ingress-nginx
 ```

-- kubernetes-ingress - a project led by the company nginx.
+- kubernetes-ingress: A project led by the company nginx.
 - Setup of ingress-nginx changes depending on environment (local, GC, AWS, Azure).
 - Ingress routing rules to get traffic to services.